haggishunt56/LLR-demo/README.md

 A video of the application being downloaded and run can be found here: https://youtu.be/35hdOXb94To

+By default, the application uses PostgreSQL as the DBMS.
+The connection details can be found and customised in the knexfile.js document.
+These will need to be set to whatever PSQL is configured to on your PC.
+The database can be set up by calling the psqlpopulatetable.sql script, found in the ./app/db/ directory

 Functionality provided by LLR:
 1. View information related to lessons, projects, campaigns and conferences
 2. Create new projects, recruitment campaigns and conferences